nnounce/scripting-tutorials/examples/tutorial1/README.md

 ## Before you start
 Ensure that you:
 - have an audio file in .mp3, .flac or .wav format
-- have an nnounce device connected, running and reachable from your computer
+- have an nnounce device connected, running and on a network reachable from your computer
 - have a method to trigger the input pin

 > Note: All steps of this tutorial assume you are logged in to the device.